Ultra-compact X-ray Binaries: A Review

 \subsection{Parameter space for UCXBs}

-According to detailed binary evolution simulations, \citet{ChenWen-Cong2020ApJ...900L...8C} calculated the evolution of a large number of pre-LMXBs/IMXBs containing NS+MS systems.
-They suggested that some NS+MS systems could evolve into UCXBs, in which the initial binaries have a $0.4-3.5\,M_\odot$ MS companion with initial orbital periods less than the bifurcation periods (see Fig. 6).
-As shown in Fig. 6, most pre-LMXBs/IMXBs with initial orbital periods less than the bifurcation periods can evolve into UCXB-LISA sources within a distance of 1\,kpc, but the parameter space is in a very narrow range within a distance of 10\,kpc. \citet{ChenWen-Cong2020ApJ...900L...8C} estimated that the Galactic rates of UCXB-LISA sources are $\sim2-2.6\,\rm Myr^{-1}$, and that the the number of UCXB-LISA sources can reach 240-320 by considering the contribution of UCXBs in globular clusters.
+Adopting the standard MB precription given by \cite{Rappaport1983ApJ...275..713R}, \citet{ChenWen-Cong2020ApJ...900L...8C} used the stellar evolution code MESA to simulate the evolution of a large number of pre-LMXBs/IMXBs containing NS+MS systems.
+Their results show that UCXBs could be formed by NS+MS systems with a $0.4-3.5\,M_\odot$ MS companion and an initial orbital period shorter than the bifurcation periods (see Fig. 6).
+As shown in Fig. 6, most pre-LMXBs/IMXBs with initial orbital periods less than the bifurcation periods can evolve into UCXB-LISA sources within a distance of 1\,kpc, but the parameter space is in a very narrow range within a distance of 10\,kpc.
+According to the calculated parameter space, \citet{ChenWen-Cong2020ApJ...900L...8C} estimated that the Galactic rates of UCXB-LISA sources are $\sim2-2.6\,\rm Myr^{-1}$ based on binary population synthesis simulations.
+They obtained the number of UCXB-LISA sources in the range of 240-320 by considering the contribution of UCXBs in globular clusters.